Jonas Misiūnas: Leader of Didžioji kova

 In early July 1944, as the Red Army approached Lithuania, Misiūnas started organizing men near Musninkai to fight against the Soviets.
 By the end of the month, his group had up to 200 fighters.
 In August 1944, it became known as the Didžioji Kova (Great Fight) detachment.
 It was a mobile unit frequently changing its locations.

-On 15 January, 1945, he met with Mečislovas Kestenis-Serbentas, representative of Vilnius District of the Lithuanian Freedom Army (LFA).
-Misiūnas' partisan group was reorganized into the 5th sector of LFA's Vilnius District.
+On 15 January 1945, he met with Mečislovas Kestenis-Serbentas, a representative of the Lithuanian Liberty Army's Vilnius district.
+Misiūnas' partisan group was reorganized into the 5th sector of LLA's Vilnius District.
 Misiūnas became a deputy of Kestenis who now commanded the partisan unit until he was killed on 13 April 1945.
 On 1 December 1945, the name of the unit was once again changed to Didžioji Kova military district which had two detachments: A detachment active near Trakai and B detachment active near Ukmergė.
 The unit engaged NKVD forces several times.
 Misiūnas was injured in August 1945.
+Under Misiūnas, voters voting in favor of the USSR in state-sponsored elections and then attempting to join the partisans were to be shot.

 In 1944–1946, the unit published newspapers like Laisvės keliu, Žalia giria, and Laisva Lietuva.